caseyscarborough/rails-blog/README.md

 author: Casey Scarborough
 ```

-Then proceed to migrate, create admin user, and populate the database with sample data (optional) and
+Then proceed to migrate, create admin user, populate the database with sample data (optional), and
 run the rails server.
 See the [lib/tasks/sample_data.rake](https://github.com/caseyscarborough/rails-blog/blob/master/lib/tasks/sample_data.rake)
 file for more info about the database population task.